- 4 large baking potatoes (8 to 10 ounces each)

 - 1/4 cup shredded cheddar cheese

 - Wash potato skins and prick with a fork.
-Bake at 400° for 60-70 minutes or until tender; cool.
-Cut a thin slice off the top of each potato.
+Bake at 400° for 60-70 minutes or until tender.
+Allow potatoes to cool to the touch.
+Slice a small portion off the top of each potato.
 Carefully scoop out the pulp, leaving a 1/4-in. shell.
-In a large bowl, mash the pulp with butter, 1/2 teaspoon salt, pepper and milk; set aside.
+In a bowl, mash the pulp with butter, 1/2 teaspoon salt, pepper and milk; set aside.